 One of the best ways to learn about open adoption is to learn from women who have created an adoption plan for a child.
 On this page, you can hear from women who have their own open adoption stories as Birth Mothers.
-The stories of adoption here are a real-life look at what open adoption is like today.
+These Christian adoption stories are a real-life look at what open adoption is like today.

 In this video, Kacey is sharing her beliefs and experience with open adoption.
 Continuing to be in her daughter’s life through letters and photographs, they can develop a life-long relationship, which is the blessing of open adoption.
 Open adoption relieves the adoptee of having to find out about their adoption late in life and it provides transparency and knowledge for everyone involved as the child grows up.